Opportunity Evaluation (2 Critical Dimensions)

 • Equipment

-This evaluation and decision making is typically in two stages:
+This evaluation and decision making is typically in three stages:

 1. Decision for the person(s) developing the opportunity to develop it further, meaning it is enough of a fit strategically and operationally to move forward investing those resources.